bsalanie/cupid_matching/docs/index.md

 ## How it works

 The following only describes the general ideas.
-The full documentation is [here](https://bsalanie.github.io/cupid_matching).
+See   [here](https://github.com/bsalanie/cupid_matching/blob/main/CupidMatchingDoc.pdf) for more background and the API reference on this site for the technical documentation.

 The `cupid_matching` package has code